Themaister/muFFT/README.md

 ## Documentation

 The public muFFT API is documented with doxygen.
 Run `doxygen` or `make docs` to generate documentation.
 Doxygen 1.8.3 is required.

 After running Doxygen, documents are found in `docs/index.html`.

 ## Sample code

 There is currently no dedicated sample code for muFFT.
-See [test.c](@test) for reference on how to use the API.
+See `test.c` and the documentation for reference on how to use the API.
+The various test routines flex most of the API.
+It it also a good way to see how the API calls match up to equivalent FFTW3 routines.

 ## Unit tests